patternfly/training-scenarios/html-css/modifier-utilities/step4-instructions.md

 5) <strong>Assign the custom property to a global variable.</strong>

-On the same line as the custom property added in step 5, assign the property to the global variable for `warning` color.
-It is: `--pf-global--warning-color--100`.
+On the same line as the custom property added in step 5, assign the property to the global variable for `warning` color, which is `--pf-global--warning-color--100`.

 The declaration inside of the `.pf-c-label{}` block should look like: `--pf-c-label--m-warning--BackgroundColor: var(--pf-global--warning-color--100);`